How Did America Mobilize For Ww1

 President Wilson recognized the importance of mobilizing public opinion in support of the war.
 He established the Committee on Public Information (CPI) to promote the war effort and shape public perceptions.
 The CPI, headed by journalist George Creel, launched a massive propaganda campaign using posters, pamphlets, films, and speakers.

 The CPI's propaganda emphasized the righteousness of the American cause, portraying Germany as a brutal and aggressive enemy.
-It also appealed to patriotic sentiments, urging Americans to support the war effort and make sacrifices for their country.
+Plus, it also appealed to patriotic sentiments, urging Americans to support the war effort and make sacrifices for their country.
 The CPI's propaganda campaign was highly effective in shaping public opinion and generating support for the war.

 Suppressing Dissent